ValtteriL/OnionFermenter/README.md

 ```
 export VICTIM_ONION_ID=<victim onion domain without .onion suffix>
 export ADDRESS_FILE=<absolute path to a file with your receiving bitcoin addresses>
-make run
+make run # sudo -E make run
 ```

-Note: It takes a while for the services to be available (~60 seconds).
+Note: It takes a while for the services to be available (~60-300 seconds).

 ### Get the onion addresses of your clones